PavaniThadem/Pupillometer-/README.md

 My role in this project included designing the diagnostic logic, developing the grading system, and incorporating classification strategies to account for image distortions.
 I also contributed to the system architecture, validation strategy, and potential pathways for turning this into a clinically usable tool.
 This work bridges the gap between traditional manual diagnostic methods and next-generation optical health technologies.

-In future development, this pupillometer can be adapted for mobile or wearable applications, integrated with machine learning models for real-time decision-making, and validated with larger patient datasets for clinical use.
-The ultimate goal is to make early diagnosis of optic nerve and retinal disorders more accessible, accurate, and scalable.
+In future development, the ultimate goal is to make early diagnosis of optic nerve and retinal disorders more accessible, accurate, and scalable.